stanleyqubit/MWSE/docs/source/types/tes3mobileCreature.md

 * `params` (table)
 	* `attackType` (number): *Optional*.
 The physical attack type to use for melee weapons (slash, chop, thrust).
 Maps to values in [`tes3.physicalAttackType`](https://mwse.github.io/MWSE/references/physical-attack-types/) namespace.
 When not specified, it uses a weighted random attack type for NPCs and creatures.
-	* `swing` (number): The strength of the attack swing, in the range [0 to 1].
+	* `swing` (number): *Optional*.
+The strength of the attack swing, in the range [0 to 1].
 When not specified, the attack swing is randomized.
 This value cannot affect the player swing, as player attacks are driven by input.

 **Returns**: